masolimano/maneage/README-hacking.md

      contexts.

-   - *Environment of each recipe*: If you need to define a special environment (or alises, or scripts to run) for all the recipes in your Makefiles, you can use a Bash startup file `reproduce/software/shell/bashrc.sh`.
-This file is loaded before every Make recipe is run, just like the `.bashrc` in your home directory is loaded everytime you start a new interactive, non-login terminal.
+   - *Environment of each recipe*: If you need to define a special environment (or aliases, or scripts to run) for all the recipes in your Makefiles, you can use a Bash startup file `reproduce/software/shell/bashrc.sh`.
+This file is loaded before every Make recipe is run, just like the `.bashrc` in your home directory is loaded every time you start a new interactive, non-login terminal.
 See the comments in that file for more.

    - *Automatic variables*: These are wonderful and very useful Make